Spenoki-Solutions-GmbH/slopify/README.md

 ### UX
 * Discoverability: users can see what your tool can do.
-* No need for users to oversee and rubber-stamp AI actions.
+* No need for users to oversee and rubber-stamp AIs intermediate steps.

 ## Development Guidelines